ppy/osu-wiki/wiki/Gameplay/Hit_object/Hold_note/en.md

 In [ScoreV2](/wiki/Gameplay/Game_modifier/ScoreV2), hold notes are judged differently:[^scorev2-announcement]

 - The head and the tail are judged separately, as if they were two independent notes.
-- The tail's release windows is 1.5 times longer than normally.
+- The tail's release window is 1.5 times longer than normally.
 - The combo ticks along the body are removed in favour of exactly two points per hold note (the head and the tail).

 ### osu!(lazer)